UjjawalGusain/React/04_counter/README.md

-# Project to make Counter
+# Project: Making a counter button in React

 In this project, we will create a React Project of counter.
 The purpose of this project is to understand why we need hooks in React.